MahdiKhodabandelou/MachineLearning2024/MahdiKhodabandelou_MP1_ML/README.md

-# Mini Project 1: Classification with Linear Models
+# Mini Project 1: Classification with Linear Models,  LS and RLS

 ## Problem 1: Training and Evaluating a Classification Model

 ### Task 1: Visualizing the Classification Process
 - **Description:**
   - Train a linear classification model and visualize the decision boundary.
 Display this boundary on a scatter plot with various components.
-  - **Objective:** Understand how changing from binary classification to multi-class classification affects the decision boundary.

 ### Task 2: Generating and Visualizing a Dataset
 - **Description:**
   - Use `sklearn.datasets` to generate a dataset with 1000 samples, 4 classes, and 2 features.
 Display this dataset in a scatter plot.
-  - **Challenge:** The dataset is not linearly separable, which introduces complexity in classification.

 ### Task 3: Using Logistic Regression for Classification
 - **Description:**
   - Train a logistic regression model (`sklearn.linear_model`) with at least two classes.
 Use cross-validation to determine the best hyperparameters.
-  - **Objective:** Display the training and evaluation process, including how different techniques improve the results.

 ### Task 4: Visualizing Decision Boundaries
 - **Description:**
   - Show the decision boundaries of the trained model with sample points in one plot.
 Include different shapes and colors for classes.
-  - **Objective:** Clearly distinguish between classes and understand the model's classification behavior.

 ### Task 5: Repeating with New Data
 - **Description:**
   - Use the `drawdata` tool to create new datasets and repeat the classification and visualization process.
-  - **Objective:** Demonstrate the consistency and reliability of the classification model with new data.

 ## Problem 2: Working with CWRU Bearing Dataset